 LOOK AWAY IF YOU HAVE A FEAR OF CLOWNS (or similar):

-ADDENDUM - Scenario and OOB from teh BBB Yahoo Group:
+ADDENDUM - Scenario and OOB from the BBB Yahoo Group: